 Now that you have finally figured out the right print sizes and dimensions for your prints, what’s next?
 Well, before you rush into the print shop, we recommend you try mockups to see exactly how your prints fit on real-life objects.
 Mockups are professional photographs in different settings that can be used to display your design.

 Another advantage mockups will give you is to market your products before you even start printing them.
 Put your designs out into the world and see how your friends or customers react.
 Based on the feedback you receive, you can easily adjust and modify your designs or print sizes to make sure they are just right!

 If you’re wondering how to create mockups, it’s pretty straightforward.
 All that you have to do is pick your desired setting and upload your design file.
 Voila!
 Now you have a clear picture of what your print looks like in real life.

 Printing your favorite designs on a set of different objects can be an enjoyable experience.
-But to make sure your prints come out the way you visualized them in your head, you’ll need to plan the printing details beforehand.
+But to make sure your prints come out the way you visualized them in your mind, you’ll need to plan the printing details beforehand.
 Pay close attention to the size of your print and what resolution it requires.

 Click the button below to start creating your first mockup today.

 Dive into our Forestblog of exclusive interviews, handy tutorials and interesting articles published every week!Read all posts by Renderforest Staff